midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `req.params`
 --------------
-Definition: Extracts route parameters defined by :placeholder in the URL path.
+Extracts route parameters defined by :placeholder in the URL path.
 ## Example
 -------------
 ```js